 Finally, the last thing making it hard for me to wrap my brain around this place is the first impression made by the proprietors.

-It would be impossible to miss that Jennifer Foulides and Ed Wisnieski, appear remarkably fresh pressed for a couple of new vineyard and winery owners.
+It would be impossible to miss that Jennifer Foulides and Ed Wisnieski, appear remarkably fresh pressed for new vineyard and winery owners.
 He, strapping in a crisp window pane oxford shirt, looks well rested.
 Jen,who is explaining the inspiration for their enterprise’s name and logo design, wears clearly non-vineyard traipsing black patent slingback heels.

 They’re making it way too easy to jump to conclusions.
 But that would be hasty.
 As proprietors of the sixth vineyard in Burke County and part of what is becoming known as the Catawba Valley wine area, it becomes apparent that Ed, a former businessman and Jen, a former chemical engineer, have wine stained hands deep in all of it.